Hashtags for social media campaigns are like the waves to the sea: indispensable, simultaneous, always co-existing.

 #CleanBeauty has over 6 million posts on Instagram.
 A lot of brands have already used this hashtag to empower their brand awareness and they made it.

-HausLabs has 88 posts on Instagram and TikTok with this hashtag in the last 6 months.
+There are over 114K posts posted by business accounts on Instagram tagged with this hashtag in the last 6 months.

 Duolingo - #LanguageLearning